vincenzopalazzo/MyLocalTimes/README.md

 Yes, absolutely, I'm developing this application for learning react-native and improve my mobile develop skills, this project should be improved with the following addons:

-- [ ] Introduce the patter MVC, in particular, the application component must be sub-divide in a "View" component and a "Control" component;
+- [ ] Introduce the patter MVC, in particular, the application component must be sub-divide in a "View" components, and a "Control" component;

-- [ ] Try to remove the API and work only with the library [Moment.js](https://momentjs.com/) or simile libraries;
+- [X] Try to remove the API and work only with the library [Moment.js](https://momentjs.com/) or simile libraries;

-- [ ] Support different language, like:
+- [X] Support different language, like:
-    - [ ] English
+    - [X] English
-    - [ ] Italian
+    - [X] Italian
     - [ ] Spanish
     - [ ] France